 The figure of £10,826 7s 9d seems to have been taken from Hewitson.
 But he treats the sum as the amount spent on the creation rather than the improvement of the park, noting that, ‘The forming of Moor Park cost £10,826 7s 9d.’
 And earlier he writes, ‘… the park has, since its opening, in 1867, been in various respects attractive and enjoyable.’
 This raises the question of when Moor Park came into being: in 1833 or 1867.
 And, if the latter, does Preston have to surrender its claim to park primacy?

-The question is answered firmly in the negative in the article on Moor Park by Prof Richard Hoyle.
+The question is answered firmly in favour of surrender in the article on Moor Park by Prof Richard Hoyle.
 The article was described by Prof Hoyle as his ‘valediction to Preston, and to Lower Bank Road in particular’, where he lived for nearly 20 years, and from where he had a clear view from his office over Moor Park.
 In the article he challenges the claim that Moor Park was the world’s first municipal park.

 He traces the claim to the 1991 publication that forms the key text on the subject of municipal parks, Hazel Conway’s People’s Parks, noting that she ‘identified Moor Park as “the first [municipal park] to be established in an industrial town”.
 In her chronological listing of park foundations, Moor Park is placed third after Regent’s Park in London and the Royal Victoria Park in Bath, the last not technically a municipal park as Bath only rented the land.’